MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 One way is to stop your application, reconfigure it and then start it again.

-If you want to keep the script running, you can restart like this:
+If you want to keep the script running when switching streams, you can restart like this:

 ```python